Go to China main page

 One suspects that the Buddha himself would have regarded most of the miracles attributed to him (or his remains) as absurd, but it is unclear whether he would also have considered them amusing.
 A modern Zen practitioner would probably answer in the affirmative.
 (Most of these stories are also known to us from a body of literature referred to as “jataka tales,” a term technically referring to stories of the Buddha’s earlier lives, but also extended to other folklore about him.)

 In general, Legge went to great pains to use Indian words for Indian institutions when Fǎxiǎn does.
 For example Legge uses the Sanskrit borrowing śraman rather than “monk” when Fǎxiǎn uses the Chinese sanskritism shāmén 沙门, although he uses the more English “monk” when Fǎxiǎn uses the more Chinese sēng 僧.
-I have followed his usage for the most part, save that I have removed Sanskrit diacritics to avoid using letters missing on many computer fonts.
+I have followed his usage for the most part, save that I have removed Sanskrit diacritics to avoid using letters missing on many computer fonts at the time this version was developed.

 Indian proper names are virtually never felicitous in Chinese.
 However, aside from the proper names, Fǎxiǎn’s prose flows relatively straightforwardly and some students will find it, accompanied by Legge’s translation, to be a comfortable exercise in reading literary Chinese.
 (Details about the Chinese text will be found at the bottom of this page.)